nikitalagrange/nikitalagrange.github.io/content/authors/admin/_index.md

 <div class="intro-box">
   <p class="highlight">
-    📢 I am on the job market and planning to defend my PhD thesis in Fall 2025 — feel free to reach out !
+    📢 I am on the job market and planning to defend my PhD thesis in December 2025.
+Feel free to reach out!
   </p>

   <p>